Uberspace/manual/source/billing-general.rst

 you for two weeks after that, we deactivate your account.
 Finally, if your account has been for multiple months without payment, we delete the stored data.

-We will not come after your for the missing money, but would highly appreciate it, if you restored your account to a positive or 0€ balance.
+We will not come after you for the missing money, but would highly appreciate it, if you restored your account to a positive or 0€ balance.

 Borrowing money